techiescamp/linux-foundation-coupon/README.md

 >Note: You have one year of validity to appear for the certification exam after registration

 **Restrictions:** This promotion is available to anyone who purchases the above-mentioned products with an applicable coupon between February 20, 2024, and February 29, 2024, 23:59 UTC.
 It is not valid for any other combination of courses or certifications.
 The promotional price is limited to individual purchases ONLY.
 The offer is not valid with any other discount combinations.
 The offer does not include THRIVE-ONE subscriptions or any FinOps courses or certifications.

-## [30% OFF] Linux Foundation Women's Day Sale (Expired)

-Get up to $416 discount on Linux Foundation certifications using the latest womens day sale.

-Use coupon code **IWD24** at https://kube.promo/devops

 ## 40% OFF Pot of Career Gold Linux Foundation Sale [Expired]